Big Update On Broken Hardys’ WWE Plans: Jeff Hardy Spills Beans On ROH Deal

 While it’s not sure whether the Broken Hardys will be in WWE, it would appear that there may be one big catch if they sign with the company.
 According to Flickering Myth, there’s currently a dispute regarding who has the right to use the massively-popular “Broken” gimmicks.

-As both Matt and Jeff Hardy created their current gimmicks and the characters within the so-called “Broken Universe,” they believe they have the right to use the gimmicks wherever they may work, but Impact Wrestling claims in the contrary, asserting that they own the gimmicks because Matt and Jeff created them while they were competing for the company then known as TNA.
+As both Matt and Jeff Hardy created their current gimmicks and the characters within the so-called “Broken Universe,” they believe they have the right to use the gimmicks wherever they may work, but Impact Wrestling claims in the contrary, asserting that they own the gimmicks because Matt and Jeff created them while they were competing for the company, then known as TNA.

 Reby Hardy Now Selling "F**k That Owl" Shirt, Matt Hardy to Face TNA Star at Upcoming Event! https://t.co/gU5Rebftmj pic.twitter.com/DRMPH5JwqH